A Complementary Approach to Incorrectness Typing: Two-Sided System

 To understand the mechanics of the \rlnm{Match} rule, let us first observe that all the rules of Figure~\ref{fig:admissible-positive} are admissible. \begin{added}Combining \rlnm{Match} and \rlnm{WeakL}\end{added}, it follows that the less expressive, but perhaps more familiar, one-sided rule for matching is also admissible.

-This simpler match rule is sufficient when every case of the match produces a conclusion of the desired type $A$, such as the following instance with $\theta_1 = \varnothing$, $\theta_2 = [\intty/n]$ and $\Gamma = \{x:(\atom{data},\,\intty)\}$:
+This simpler match rule is sufficient when every case of the match produces a conclusion of the desired type $A$, such as the following instance with $\theta_1 = \varnothing$, $\theta_2 = [\intty/\del{n}y]$ and $\Gamma = \{x:(\atom{data},\,\intty)\}$:

 However, this simpler form of rule is insufficient when there is some match case that produces a result of an incompatible type, yet the case does not apply.
-For example, if we were to modify the above so that errors are propagated. \begin{added}Here, we can use the extra left assumption of the second premise in the \rlnm{Match} rule---specifically, $x : \atom{err}$--- to refute that the case ever occurred.\end{added}.
-Writing $A$ for the type $(\atom{data},\,\intty)$, we have:
+For example, if we were to modify the above program so that errors are propagated:

+\begin{added}Here, we can use the extra left assumption of the second premise in the \rlnm{Match} rule -- specifically, $x : \atom{err}$ -- to refute that the case ever occurred.\end{added} Writing $A$ for the type $(\atom{data},\,\intty)$, we have:

 In the previous example, \begin{added}the guard expression $x$ did not occur in the branches of the match expression.
 When it does, the \rlnm{Match} rule provides the assumptions $M:p_i\theta_i$, describing the branch condition, to refine the type of the guard inside the branches\end{added}.
 This is essential for typing the following innocent-looking variation, in which we assume only that the guard matches one of the patterns (and that the data is an integer in the second case), i.e. $\Gamma = \{x:\atom{err} \vee (\atom{data},\,\intty)\}$, and again writing $A$ to abbreviate $(\atom{data},\,\intty)$: